 3. Sell more books.
 Period.

 This is the maxim that we self-publishers must always keep in mind for everything we create.
 Everything, without exception.

 When Should Each Section Be Written?

 The preface and introduction of a book should be written before the book is written.
 The foreword should be written when the book is almost complete.
 Creating the preface and introduction beforehand will help the author establish in her own mind what she is trying to accomplish by writing the book.

 Therefore, when writing the book, the preface and introduction will help the author stay on course with the book’s mission.
 Of course, they can be edited and adjusted as the book develops or if the mission changes.
-But, by writing them before writing the main part of the book, they will act as a basic guideline for the author as the book develops.
+But, by writing them before writing the main part of the book, they’ll act as a basic guideline for the author as the book develops.

 Help And Guidance For The Foreword’s Author